2024-07-03

 • callee allocates and the continuation deallocates (at some point that is to be defined)

-• detection and deallocation of relevant resources so far at early function returns, for example on error
+• detection and deallocation of relevant resources acquired so far at early function returns, for example on error

 automatic deallocation and more explicit syntax for passing resource handles between functions could help make programming easier and programs considerably more robust.

-see also ownership in the rust language
+see also ownership in the rust language.

 preprocessor features